• Art magazine

 The laser cutting artist Jenn Liddiad and her partner Damian , a former architect, combine their expertise in modern laser technology with traditional handicrafts to create fascinating jewelry and stylish wood accessories.
 Each of her creations begins with a carefully handmade drawing, which is then transformed into exquisite pendants, elegant belt buckles or unique bottle openers.

-On your website, the creative duo also offers the opportunity to acquire personalized works of art and accessories that make every design special.
+On their website, the creative duo also offers personalized artwork and accessories that make each design unique.

 A post shared by Treeline and Tide (@Treelineandide)